Root Canal Treatment In Auckland

 Filling and Sealing

-Once the tooth is cleaned and shaped, it is filled with a biocompatible material and sealed to prevent further infection.
+The cleaned canal is filled with a biocompatible material and sealed to stop bacteria re-entering the tooth.

 Restoration